sensedeep/senselogs/README.md

 #### addLevels(levels: string | array)

 Add the given levels to the set of levels.
 The levels property may be a comma separated string or an array of levels.
-A level is a simple word that may be published as a method on the logger instance.
-For example, a level of `highlight` would expose the
-`log.highlight()` method to log at the `highlight` level.
+A level is a simple word that describes the level.
+The standard levels are available as methods on the log instance.
+Custom levels may be utilized via the `emit` method which takes the level as its first parameter.
+For example, a level of `highlight` would be used as `log.emit('highlight')` to log at the `highlight` level.

 The log level is added to the context when a message is emitted as `@level`.